GriffinHeart/griffinheart.github.io/_posts/articles/2014-09-10-starting-with-swift.md

 share: true
 ---

-I was never a fan of obj-c, I don't like looking at it, it looks alien, disorganized and unclean.
+I was never a fan of obj-c, I don't like looking at it, looks alien, disorganized and unclean.

-I guess the problem comes from having my first experience with obj-c after having started working with Ruby and Ruby on Rails.
+I guess the problem comes from having my first experience with obj-c after starting to work with Ruby and Ruby on Rails.
 Frankly it doesn't make much sense, I've worked with C and C++, maybe it just the method calling syntax or the Xcode IDE.

 This never looked pretty to me: